P-Konstantin/Internet_shop/README.md

 Internet_shop - django project

 # Description
-The project contains 6 applications
+The project contains 6 applications:
 * Cart to save products
 * Coupons application is a system of discounts
 * Orders application